Oat Drink

 If you’d like to explore how sustainability fits into the bigger picture of choosing oat milk, these guides provide additional context:

-How to Choose the Best Oat Milk in the UK in 2026
+How to Choose the Best Oat Drink in the UK in 2026

-Oat Milk With Less Packaging: Carton vs MYOM Premix Explained
+Oat Drink With Less Packaging: Carton vs MYOM Premix Explained

 An in-depth look at packaging materials, recyclability and waste, comparing traditional cartons with modern premix oat milk formats.
-Oat Milk With Less Packaging: Carton vs MYOM Premix Explained
+Oat Drink With Less Packaging: Carton vs MYOM Premix Explained

-We explore how oat milk is produced and why making it fresh can improve taste and reduce waste in our post The Science of Oat Milk: MYOM Benefits
+We explore how oat drinks are produced and why making it fresh can improve taste and reduce waste in our post The Science of Oat Drinks: MYOM Benefits

-How to Choose the Most Sustainable Oat Milk in the UK
+How to Choose the Most Sustainable Oat Drink in the UK

-For a practical guide to understanding carbon, packaging and transport impacts when comparing oat milks read How to Choose the Most Sustainable Oat Milk in the UK
+For a practical guide to understanding carbon, packaging and transport impacts when comparing oat milks read How to Choose the Most Sustainable Oat Drink in the UK

 MYOM Original Oat and MYOM Barista Oat are available to buy online in multipacks and cases, making them especially suitable for shared kitchens and bulk buying without bulk storage.